openSUSE/news-o-o/_posts/2013-05-02-opensuse-greekos-fosscomm-2013.markdown

 ## One day before the conference...
 Are they crazy?

 No we aren't.
 We arrived at Athens on Friday because we held a wonderful **Release party** at [hackerspace.gr](http://hackerspace.gr/wiki/OpenSUSE_12.3_-_Release_Party) for our new release!
 Everyone was there!
 New people came to meet us and share their enthusiasm about the new release!
-Of course beers and our delicious must have cakeÂ where there too!
+Of course beers and our delicious must have cake where there too!

 We had a lot of fun, met new openSUSE folk and people we invited to join us at our booth at the Conference!
 More photos [here](https://plus.google.com/photos/103678917701749097222/albums/5868999996871504817)!